Physical properties of sodium

 2R-OH(l) + 2Na(s) → 2R-O-Na(aq) + H₂(g)

-R represents an organic group or alkyl group attached to the oxygen atom of the alcohol.
+R represents an organic group or alkyl group.

 Reaction of sodium with water